 Clinical Experience Grading Policies- Student Clinical Experience grades of pass/fail will be determined by the DCE.
-Reporting of grades will be communicated with students within the online D2L course and by the registrar.
+Reporting of grades will be communicated with students within the online D2L course.
 Please refer to the Student Handbook for more information as well as the Clinical Remediation/Dismissal Policy and Procedures within this Clinical Education Handbook.

-Clinical Site Information Sharing Policy-Prior to the clinical experience, and after a release of information is signed by the student and provided to the DCE, the Department of Physical Therapy may provide the following information to CIs and or the Site Clinical Coordinator (SCCEs) upon request:
+Clinical Site Information Sharing Policy-Prior to the clinical experience, and after a release of information is signed by the student and provided to the DCE, the Department of Physical Therapy may provide the following information to CIs and or the coordinator of clinical education upon request:

 - CPR certification

 - Student contact information

 - Listing of courses completed

 - Certification of HIPAA and Standard Precautions training

 - Drug test results

-- Background check information- Criminal background check information may be released to the clinical sites by request.
-The Department of Physical Therapy will notify clinical sites that the student has completed a current criminal background check.
-Students may be asked to share their background results, including the DCE in all correspondences with site clinical partners, so that sites may make an informed decision whether to host them.
+- Background check information-Criminal background check information may be released to the clinical sites by request.
+The Department of Physical Therapy will notify clinical sites that the student has completed a current criminal background check and that the program has determined that the student is suitable for clinical practice.